 Two songs that offer clear examples of this are The Man I Love by George Gershwin (1898-1937), and This Masquerade by George Benson (1929).

-The Clave is a repeated two-measure rhythmic pattern that is used in almost all Latin music.
+A unique form of the Clave rhythmic pattern is used for each style of Latin music.
 The Bossa Nova is a Brazilian form of the clave.
 Antonio Carlos Jobim (1927-1994) wrote many well-known songs in this style.
 An arrangement of his composition entitled Triste is included among the Materials below.

 An example of a repeated bass line in swing time is found in the Benny Golson (1929) tune Killer Joe, which most bass players embellish in performance.